A Survey on Transformer Compression: Architecture Preserved Compression

 \subsubsection{Overview of Quantization}

-Quantization is a crucial step for deploying transformers on various devices, especially GPUs and NPUs, that design specialized circuits for low-precision arithmetic.
-During the quantization process as Equation~\ref{quant}, a floating-point tensor $x$ is converted to the integer one $x_{int}$ with corresponding quantization parameters (scale factor $s$ and zero point $z$), then the integer tensor $x_{int}$ could be quantized back to floating-point $x_{quant}$ but causes some precision error compared with original $x$, \ie,
+Quantization is a crucial step for deploying Transformers on various devices, especially GPUs and NPUs, that have specialized circuits for low-precision arithmetic.
+During the quantization process as shown in Equation~\ref{quant}, a floating-point tensor $x$ is converted to the integer one $x_{int}$ with corresponding quantization parameters (scale factor $s$ and zero point $z$), then the integer tensor $x_{int}$ could be quantized back to floating-point $x_{quant}$ but causes some precision error compared with the original $x$,

 where $b$ denotes the bit-width, $\lfloor \cdot \rceil$ represents the rounding function and `Clamp' clips the values that exceed the given range.
-For the matrix multiplication, the weights $\textrm{w}$ adopts symmetrical quantization with zero point $z_w=0$, and the input embedding tensor $e$ is quantized with unsymmetrical quantization, as shown in Equation~\ref{quant_matmul}:
+For the matrix multiplication, the weight $\textrm{w}$ adopts symmetrical quantization with zero point $z_w=0$, and the input embedding tensor $e$ is quantized with unsymmetrical quantization, as shown in Equation~\ref{quant_matmul}: